 10 pearl onions, peeled

-2 tsp arrowroot, dissolved in 2 tbsp water
+2 tsp arrowroot, dissolved in

-a few springs of thyme, leaves picked, to garnish
+a few springs of thyme leaves picked, to garnish

 Heat the olive oil in a thick-bottomed saucepan or Dutch oven over a medium heat.
 Stir in the onions and garlic and sauté until soft.
 Toss the beetroot, carrots, bay leaves, thyme and salt and pepper into the pan and cook for 5 minutes, stirring occasionally.